suchanadatta/qppBERT-PL/README.md

 -- chunk-per-query <how many fixed-sized chunks to be taken into account during testing>
 ```

-Once you have the model trained, evaluate it with your desired test set following the steps in 'Use Model Checkpoint and Evaluate`
+Once you have the model trained, evaluate it with your desired test set following the steps in 'Use Model Checkpoint and Evaluate`.